 First things first.
 Only fissile materials can be used to make a nuclear explosive.
 That basically means that U235 is the easiest to use because it occurs naturally in fairly large quantities.
 Using anything else like Pu-239 or U-233 really is just showing off.

 One difference between making a fission weapon and a fission reactor is how pure the fissionable material you need is.
-A reactor needs between 3-7% of the input uranium to be the fissionable U-235 rather than the non-fissionable U-238, where a weapon needs at least 50% U-235 but the higher the better.
+A light water reactor needs between 3-7% of the input uranium to be the fissionable U-235 rather than the non-fissionable U-238, where a weapon needs at least 50% U-235 but the higher the better.
 But how do you enrich uranium?

 This is a warehouse full of operational gas centrifuges.
 The difficulty with enrichment is that you are trying to separate two things that are chemically identical and only differentiated by a 1% mass difference.
 So the way you separate them is to make a gas, usually Uranium hexafluoride, and then you spin the gas inside these centrifuges really really fast to take advantage of centripetal force to draw the heavier U-238 to the edge and bottom of the centrifuge while the lighter U-235 gets “floated” to the center and top.